vectorgrp/XCPlite/README.md

 No manual A2L creation (ASAP2 ECU description) required.
 An A2L with a reduced featureset is generated through code instrumentation during runtime and may be uploaded by XCP.

-C and C++ measurement demo applications C_DEMO and CPP_Demo.
+## Included code examples (Build Targets):

+XCPlite:
+  Getting started with a simple demo in C with minimum code and features.
+Shows the basics how to integrate XCP in existing applications.
+Compiles as C.
+C_DEMO:
+  Shows more sophisticated calibration, maps and curves, calibration page switching and EPK check.
+Compiles as C or C++.
+CPP_Demo:
-Calibrate and measure global variables or dynamic instances of classes.
+  XCP server as a C++ singleton.
+Demonstrates an approach how to calibrate and measure members of dynamic instances of classes.

 ## Code instrumentation for measurement events: